dawsonwh68/dawsonwh68/README.md

 # Objectives

-I started as a construction worker for the last 7 years, but have now wanted to transition out into an IT feild.
+I have been a construction worker for the last 7 years, but have now wanted to transition out into an IT feild.
 I found out about cyber security by my mom telling me about it then looking more into it and the different types of careers that are in this indusutry.
-The more I looked into this field I found out about the Google cyber security certifacte, which prepared you for a enrty level job in this industry.
+The more I looked into this field I found out about the Google cyber security certifacte, which prepared me for a enrty level job in this industry.
 Was a six month course, I am eager to learn more about cyber security.

 # Activities completed in google cyber certifaction course